Acesmndr/nepali-date-chrome-extension/README.md

 To get the extension built the following simple steps need to be followed

-Please make sure that Node and Yarn are installed in your machine.
+Please make sure that Node and npm are installed in your machine.

 Clone this repository